twitter/joauth/README.markdown

 The Github source repository is [here](http://github.com/9len/joauth/).
 Patches and contributions are welcome.

-## Dependencies

-servlet-api, commons-codec, (specs & mockito-all to run the tests).
-These dependencies are managed by the build system.

 ## Non-Features

 * It's not a full OAuth solution; There's nothing here about creating request tokens, access token/secret pairs, or consumer key/secret pairs.
 This library is primarily for verifying (and potentially signing) requests.